 “The purpose of life is not to be happy.
-It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”.
+It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”
 Source

 Explore More About Ralph Waldo Emerson

-If you’re interested in learning more about Ralph Waldo Emerson and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Ralph Waldo Emerson and his impact on history, these recommended resources will deepen your understanding:

 - Emerson: The Mind on Fire (Centennial Books)